 Scalp care for oily skin: on the contrary, if you have a greasy scalp, you need home remedies that reduce excessive sebum production.
-Apple cider vinegar, lemon juice, natural yoghurt, baking soda, mint tea or healing earth are suitable for this.
+Apple cider vinegar, lemon juice, natural yogurt, baking soda, mint tea or healing earth are suitable for this.
 Chamomile tea soothes and yeast, as contained in beer, inhibits excessive sebum production.

-Psoriasis, dandruff and seborrheic dermatitis are the three most frequent alterations that occur in the scalp.
-In general, they are usually more visible behind the ears, forehead, nape and hairline.
-In the case of dandruff, it is due to an excess of dead cells, in the form of somewhat unsightly scales.
-It can be treated with a herbal medicine shampoo, for example.
-People who have psoriasis of the scalp present more important desquamation and there is also inflammation in the area.
-If that’s your problem, do not brush it too often and, every time you do, make it with a soft bristle brush.
-Do not scratch or tear off the scales, wash your hair very gently, do not use the hair dryer or apply very strong products.
 Pay attention to the situations of stress or nerves that you are going through, because that may be the reason for an increase in white scales on your scalp.
 It can also be due to habits when washing your hair or using certain beauty items.
 It is good not to tie too strong hair or when wet, do not use permanent or dye it, take baths of seawater to level the oils produced by the scalp and massage with olive oil or arnica.
-Pay close attention to the signals that this area of the body gives you and, above all, change the customs that damage it and cause inconveniences.
-That way you’ll have much more beautiful hair, as you’ve always wanted.

 Along with a healthy scalp, here are some other important factors that influence hair growth include: